deepakgudla/ai-ml-labs/MLOps/mlops.md

 # MLOps: Machine Learning Operations

-MLOps (Machine Learning Operations) supports CI/CD (Continuous Integration and Continuous Deployment) for machine learning projects, providing a standardized approach to deploying and managing ML models.
+`MLOps` (Machine Learning Operations) supports CI/CD (Continuous Integration and Continuous Deployment) for machine learning projects, providing a standardized approach to deploying and managing ML models.
 Key components include:

 - **Standardizing deployment and management** of ML models.
 - **Building and deploying** ML models to production.
 - **Automating environments** and processes for deploying ML projects to production.

-`MLOps` represents a fusion of machine learning and operations, encapsulating the processes and practices necessary for effective deployment of ML models in production environments.
+- `MLOps` represents a fusion of machine learning and operations, encapsulating the processes and practices necessary for effective deployment of ML models in production environments.

 ### MLOps and Continuous Improvement

 MLOps is rooted in the concept of continuous improvement, drawing inspiration from the Japanese philosophy of `Kaizen`.
 - **`Kaizen`**: Focuses on improving all aspects of a business activity, from model accuracy to the broader ML ecosystem.
 ---

+### What is MLOps?
+- `MLOps` is not just about tracking loccal experiment or it is not about just placing a model behind an API endpoint.
+- `MLOps` is about an automated environment and the process for continuously delivering projects to the production environment

 ## Stages of MLOps